2018 Tipperary county hurling team season: Round 2 (v Cork 27 May)

 A week later Tipperary played Cork at Semple Stadium in round 2 of the Munster Championship group stage on 27 May.

 The match was televised live on RTÉ2 as part of the Sunday Game presented by Michael Lyster with analysis by Ger Loughnane, Henry Shefflin, and Cyril Farrell.
 Commentary on the game was provided by Darragh Maloney alongside Michael Duignan.
 There were six changes to the team from the previous week with Seamus Callanan, Patrick Maher, Brendan Maher and Sean O'Brien all starting and Michael Cahill and Joe O'Dwyer also coming into the team.

 The game finished in a draw on a 2-20 to 1-23 scoreline after Cork had a nine-point lead at half-time on a 1-15 to 1-6 scoreline.

 In front of an attendance of 22,456, Jason Fode got the first goal for Tipperary after 14 minutes with a low powerful finish to the right.

 Noel McGrath got the other goal when he cut in from the left to score with a low shot to the right.
-With three minutes to go, Cork lead by three points when goalkeeper Anthony Nash saved low to his right from a ground shot by John O'Dwyer.
+With three minutes to go, Cork led by three points when goalkeeper Anthony Nash saved low to his right from a ground shot by John O'Dwyer.

 Jake Morris got the equalizing point for Tipperary with the last puck of the game in the 72nd minute.

 John McGrath was named as the man of the match.

 Tipperary manager Michael Ryan was not happy with the first half saying "It was a horrible first half for us.
 Cork were all over us and we were literally chasing shadows all over the pitch, We didn't get to express ourselves or take control of any part of that first half.
 It was Cork, Cork, Cork."